-- In the EGFR Exon 20 insertion NSCLC space: amivantamab, which is under development by Janssen Research & Development, LLC and has been submitted to the FDA for accelerated approval; mobocertinib (TAK-788), which is under development by Takeda Pharmaceutical Company Ltd; CLN-081, which is under development by Cullinan Management, Inc.; and ORIC-114 (formerly VRN-07), which is under development by ORIC Pharmaceuticals, Inc. - In the HER2 Exon 20 insertion NSCLC space: trastuzumab deruxtecan (DS-8201), which is marketed by Daiichi Sankyo Company Ltd. and AstraZeneca plc under the trade name Enhertu and is currently approved for HER2+ breast and gastric cancers; poziotinib, which is under development by Spectrum Pharmaceuticals, Inc.; and pyrotinib, which is under development by Jiansu Hengrui Medicine Co Ltd. - In the allo-HER2 space: neratinib, which is marketed by Puma Biotechnology, Inc. under the trade name Nerlynx and is currently approved for HER2+ breast cancer.
+- In the EGFR exon 20 insertion NSCLC patient population: amivantamab, which is under development by Janssen Research & Development, LLC and has been granted accelerated approval by the FDA; mobocertinib (TAK-788), which is under development by Takeda Pharmaceutical Company Ltd and has been granted accelerated approval by the FDA; CLN-081, which is under development by Cullinan Oncology, Inc. and has been granted Breakthrough Therapy Designation by the FDA; DZD9008, which is under development by Dizal Pharmaceutical Co., Ltd. and has been granted Breakthrough Therapy Designation by the FDA; ORIC-114 (formerly VRN-07), which is under development by ORIC Pharmaceuticals, Inc.; and BLU-451, which is under development by BluePrint Medicines Corporation. - In the HER2 exon 20 insertion NSCLC patient population: trastuzumab deruxtecan, which is marketed by Daiichi Sankyo Company, Ltd. and AstraZeneca plc under the trade name Enhertu and is currently approved for HER2+ breast and gastric cancers; poziotinib, which is under development by Spectrum Pharmaceuticals, Inc.; and pyrotinib, which is under development by Jiangsu Hengrui Pharmaceuticals Company Ltd. - In the allo-HER2 patient population: neratinib, which is marketed by Puma Biotechnology, Inc. under the trade name Nerlynx and is currently approved for HER2+ breast cancer.

-In addition, there are other small molecule and precision oncology-focused companies with whom we may eventually compete, including Loxo Oncology, Inc. (acquired by Eli Lilly and Company), Blueprint Medicines Corporation, Deciphera Pharmaceuticals, Inc., Turning Point Therapeutics, Inc., Mirati Therapeutics, Inc., Relay Therapeutics, Inc. and Kinnate Biopharma, Inc.
+In addition, there are other small molecule and precision oncology-focused companies with whom we may eventually compete, including Loxo Oncology, Inc. (acquired by Eli Lilly and Company), SpringWorks Therapeutics, Inc., Centessa Pharmaceuticals plc, Theseus Pharmaceuticals, Inc., Voronoi Inc., Deciphera Pharmaceuticals, Inc., Turning Point Therapeutics, Inc., Mirati Therapeutics, Inc., Relay Therapeutics, Inc. and Kinnate Biopharma Inc.